jenmiraba/PowerQuery_M/Remove_Last_Rows_If_Condition_Is_Met.md

     // Example 3: Certain text length such as 3
     // varPosition = List.PositionOf(List.Transform(Source[columnToSearch], each Text.Length(_)), 3),

-    // Example 4: Check for more than one length
+    // Example 4: Check for more than one length (4 and 7)
     // varPosition = List.PositionOfAny(List.Transform(Source[columnToSearch], each Text.Length(_)), {4, 7}),

-    // Example 5: A specific number
+    // Example 5: A specific number like 4
     // varPosition = List.PositionOf(Source[columnToSearch], 4),

     // Get total rows in the table //